KWangMark/META-DATA/README.md

 1. Licenses/restrictions placed on the data:
 	<br />
+	The raw data would be kept by school, the potential users could ask for accessing the raw data from the school.
 	There would be no sensitive data, the data would be public with the agreement from schools.
 Further changes would be noticed as soon as possible.
 	<br />
 2. Links to publications that cite or use the data: